-A few types of stinging insects that you may come across near or inside your home include:
+A few stinging insect types that you may encounter inside your home or on your property include:

-- Bumble bees are quite beneficial to the ecosystem because they pollinate crops and plants.
+- The bumble bee is very beneficial to the environment because they pollinate plants and crops.

-- Carpenter bees look like typical bumblebees but they lack yellow stripes.
-Carpenter bees prefer to live in solitude.
+- Carpenter bees look very similar to regular bumblebees but they don't have the yellow stripes.
+They often live by themselves.

 - Cicada killers have the ability to sting, but they are not aggressive — though their large size often scares people.
 Their movements are most visible in the spring time, after the larvae develop and come out of the nest.
 Cicada killers are mostly found in gardens feeding on pollen.